hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-proxy-node.md

 ##Prerequisite {#prer}

-1. HP Helion OpenStack&#174; cloud is successfully deployed
+1. HP Helion OpenStack&#174; cloud is successfully deployed.
-2. Starter Swift nodes are functional by default as they are part of cloud deployment
+2. Starter Swift nodes are functional by default as they are part of cloud deployment.
-2. Scale-out object-ring:1 is deployed
+2. Scale-out object-ring:1 is deployed.

 ##Deploying new node(s) {#deploying-new-node}